 - Have the parents been screened for health conditions relevant to the breed, and can you show me the health reports?

 Many purebred dog breeds are susceptible to specific genetic disorders.
-Reputable breeders know about the common disorders of the breed they specialize in and they involve vets in their breeding and weaning practices to test for disorders and monitor the health of their puppies.
-This is to say that reputable private sellers only use breeding dogs that are in excellent genetic health so as to massively reduce any chances of their puppies having health issues.
+Reputable breeders know about the common disorders of the breed they specialize in.
+And they involve vets in their breeding and weaning practices to test for disorders and monitor the health of their puppies.
+This is to say that reputable private sellers only use breeding dogs that are in excellent genetic health.
+This massively reduces any chances of their puppies having health issues.

 - How many litters has the mother dog had?